seamusbarnes/seamusbarnes.github.io/README.md

-# This is the data for my blog
+# This is the source code for my personal blog

-It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.
+This source code uses [Jekyll](http://github.com/mojombo/jekyll) to automatically generate a static site whenever the repository is pushed to GitHub.

-I was tired of having my blog posts end up in a database off on some remote server.
-That is backwards.
-I've lost valuable posts that way.
-I want to author my posts locally in Textile or Markdown.
-My blog should be easily stylable and customizable any way I please.
-It should take care of creating a feed for me.
-And most of all, my site should be stored on GitHub so that I never lose data again.
+I was looking for a neat, distraction free blogging template.
+Tom Preston-Werner's blog fits the bill, and the source code was available, so this repo is forked from [https://github.com/mojombo/mojombo.github.io](https://github.com/mojombo/mojombo.github.io).

 ## License

-The following directories and their contents are Copyright Tom Preston-Werner.
+The following directories and their contents are Copyright Seamus Barnes.
 You may not reuse anything therein without my permission:

 * \_posts/